 When it comes to pipes, there are two things to consider: diameter and bending.
 It is common to use a bit larger pipe diameter.
 This will increase exhaust flow rate, resulting in more power from your engine.
 Yet, significantly larger pipe diameter will have negative impact on your performance.
 Also, all bends should be mandrel made, as this will ensure continuous exhaust flow.

-Stock systems are usually made from aluminised steel.
+Stock systems are usually made from aluminized steel.
 Most aftermarket cat back exhaust systems are made from stainless steel.
 This has many advantages.
 It is durable, so most manufacturers give 10+ years to life-long warranty.
 It gives a nice and deep exhaust note.
 And polished finish will make your exhaust system look stunning.

-Either fiberglass or stainless steel mesh are used for sound deadening.
+Either fiberglass or stainless steel mesh is used for sound deadening.
 Glasspacks, which are quite cheap, use fiberglass.
 Their downside is a shorter life-span, because the fiberglass burns out over the time.
 Go for the resonator with stainless steel mesh if you want your resonator to last long.

 On V6 or V8 engines, X-pipes or H-pipes can be used instead of resonators.
 In this case, noise and drone cancelation are achieved by their careful design and positioning.

 When buying a cat back system, make sure that it has hangers welded on same places as stock system.
 Also check if a selected cat back system comes with new bolts, nuts and exhaust gaskets.

 If you are planning on tuning up an exhaust system on your car, make sure you have chosen a correct exhaust component.
 You don't want to upset the exhaust flow balance, as this would result in power loss and nasty exhaust sound.